Treating Pilonidal Cyst Disease with the Best Surgery Option

-Pilonidal disease (pie-low-NIE-dul), a chronic infection of the skin and underlying tissue near the tailbone, is a common disorder.
-It typically affects people in their teens, 20s, and 30s and if mild, may disappear often around forty.
+Pilonidal disease (pie-low-NIE-dul), a chronic infection of the skin and underlying tissue near the tailbone is a common disorder.
+It typically affects people in their teens, 20s, and 30s.
 However, symptomatic disease and pilonidal sinus disease rarely resolve without surgery.
+It’s a fallacy that patients outgrow the disease in their 40s.

-At The Sternberg Clinic for Pilonidal Surgery, we understand how challenging it is for patients to receive quality care and are devoted to providing the best possible advice and treatment, and educating the medical community about The Cleft Lift Procedure, a modern surgical technique that has a very low complication rate and gets patients back to work and out exercising in about 10 days.
+At The Sternberg Clinic for Pilonidal Surgery, we understand how challenging it is for patients to receive quality care.
+We are devoted to providing the best possible advice and treatment and educating the medical community about the best surgery option for pilonidal cyst… the Cleft Lift Procedure (also called the pilonidal RAF for rotation and advancement flap), a modern surgical technique with a very low complication rate that gets patients back to work and out exercising in about 10 days.

 Is Surgery the Right Option for You?

-Surgery of a Pilonidal Sinus is appropriate for individuals who are persistently affected by pilonidal disease so that it negatively affects the quality of their life, and those who have had complications of procedures used to treat symptomatic disease.
-Irritation or pain by the tailbone, persistent drainage, and recurrent abscesses are all indications for an appropriate surgical procedure.
+Surgery for Pilonidal Disease is appropriate for individuals if it negatively affects the quality of their life and those who have had complications of procedures used to treat symptomatic disease such as a non-healing wound following surgery.
+Persistent irritation of the tailbone area, frequent drainage, and recurrent abscesses indicate that surgery may be appropriate.
 Some patients who require an ER or office drainage procedure for an acute abscess are so traumatized by the experience that they choose to have surgery to prevent a recurrence.

 ‘Conventional’ surgery for pilonidal disease is obsolete